tinprogrammers/zinmage/README.md

 # 📸 Zinmage

-**Zinmage** is a minimalist and beginner-friendly Python library for image conversion.
+**Zinmage** is a minimalist and beginner-friendly Python library and CLI Program for image conversion.
 It’s designed to be clean, modular, and super easy to use — perfect for devs who just want things to work. ✨

 > 💡 Current Feature: Convert `.png` to `.jpg` or vice versa using **one line of code**.